bsc-s2/pykit/request/README.md

 Request represents a http request including a normal request and an aws version 4 signature request.
 You need to provide a python dict which represent your request (it typically contains `verb`,`uri`, `args`, `headers`, `body`, `fields`, `sign_args`), and your access key and secret key.
-Use request class to obtain a http request whicn can be sent directly.
+Use request class to obtain a http request which can be sent directly.

 #   Classes